t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 the labels are set when the
 [NVIDIA GPU Feature Discovery](https://github.com/NVIDIA/k8s-device-plugin/tree/main/docs/gpu-feature-discovery) is deployed.
-The service is supposed to enable adding taints to the nodes, likely it is not implemented (or documented?) in the case of NVIDIA.
+The service is supposed to enable adding taints to the nodes, but it likely is not implemented (or documented?) in the case of NVIDIA.
 That's unfortunate, it would be a useful feature.

-Such labels can then be leveraged to fine-tune GPU workloads scheduling according the specific hardware requirements.
+Such labels can then be leveraged to fine-tune GPU workloads scheduling according to specific hardware requirements.

 ## GPU support software installation